 - a video overview of SBC and how we can tell if we're doing it well

 - Shifts social norms to achieve sustained change for better nutrition

 - Supports norm-responsive activity planning within nutrition-sensitive or nutrition-specific programming through a guide focused on social norms

 - Improves the collection and timely use of behavioral data in multi-sectoral nutrition programs

 - Promotes gender-equitable norms and behaviors across our work

-- Shares strategies and best practices through a new community of practice for family inclusion in nutrition through engagement.
+- Shares strategies and best practices through a community of practice for family inclusion in nutrition through engagement.